 You were advocating poverty.

-You were out there trying to spread poverty, and now you've seen the error of your ways.
+And now you've seen the error of your ways.

-Because you don't like the image of being pro-poverty.
+And you're coming out against poverty because you don't like the image of being pro-poverty.

 The pro-poverty image made people think that you were mean and that you didn't care.

-And so you've all banded together and you've gone over to the G8 summit to make sure everybody knows now that evangelicals are against poverty.
+And so you've all banded together and you've gone over to the G8 Summit to make sure everybody knows now that evangelicals are against poverty.

 Don't misunderstand me here.

-What stories causes stories like this to get written is a template out there that conservatives in general have.
+What causes stories like this to get written is a template out there that conservatives in general have.

-That uh conservatives equal cold-hearted mean-spiritedness and don't care about suffering or any of that when it's the opposite.
+It's like this first caller we had today, this Wacko Carl from Redlands, California, that conservatives equal cold-hearted mean-spiritedness and don't care about suffering or any of that when it's the opposite.

-Along the same lines here, feminist author Gloria Steinem today, or yesterday actually joined about 200 protesters.
+Along the same lines here, feminist author Gloria Steinem today, or yesterday actually, joined about 200 protesters.

 We've got a news story here.